ArcadianBeez/hive-ai-backend/app/logic/query_generator_ai/orders_considerations.md

 when the query contains some related of gain of restaurant or store use payments.price when the query contains some related of commission use (payments.price * restaurants.commission_percentage)/100 and round 2 decimals

+Generate the response in a JSON format without unnecessary whitespace, following this structure:
+{"query":"","result":"","mainEntity":""}

+The 'query' field should contain the SQL query.
+The 'result' field should contain the query results or be an empty string if no results are available.
+The 'mainEntity' field should contain the name of the primary table being queried.

+Ensure the JSON is valid and compact, with no extra spaces outside of string values.
+Maintain spaces and line breaks within the SQL query for readability.
+The response should be a single-line JSON object.

+Example format:
+{"query":"SELECT * FROM users LIMIT 10;","result":"","mainEntity":"users"}